secretstartups/handbook/support/workflows/account_deletion_access_request_workflows.html.md

 ##### No Response

-If the user fails to respond within 7 calendar days, apply the `Account Verification Failed` and `deletion request:: denied` labels to the issue, and close it using the following snippet:
+If the user fails to respond within 7 calendar days, close it using the following snippet (note the 2 labels that are set: `Account Verification Failed` and `deletion request:: denied`):

 <details>
   <summary markdown="span">Request Closed - No Response</summary>